ahmed-andalib/Engl681_project/README.md

 ## Running
-- Make sure the data files are in the apprpriate path
+- Make sure the data files are in the appropriate path
-- Download all hte necessary packages and dependencies ()
+- Download all hte necessary packages and dependencies
-- Run the file main_subtask.py only, it should also notify about any missing packages
+- Run the file main_subtask.py only, it should also notify about any missing packages and dependencies
+- Code was tested with Python 3

 ## Usage
-This project code is free to use without any restrictions.
+This project code purely for academic purpose and is free to use without any restrictions.
+Parts of the codes were refactored from toerh reserachers work and should be properly acknowledged